tchughesiv/dockers/README.md

 This image provides a Dockerized collectd configuration to gather operating system statistics from the underlying Docker host instead of a container where it's launched.

-The collectd agent started within the container is automatically configured to send metrics into your Axibase Time Series Database instance using the [write_atsd](https://github.com/axibase/atsd-collectd-plugin) plugin.
+The collectd agent started within the container is automatically configured to send metrics into an Axibase Time Series Database instance using the [write_atsd](https://github.com/axibase/atsd-collectd-plugin) plugin.

 The target ATSD instance is specified in the `--atsd-url` argument.

 ## Prepare Image